A: Open "Program and Features" in Control Panel. Behind "Anywhere365 Reception Attendant" you can see the current version, also of all the plugins.

 A: The log file can be found at

 A: This mostly means that the LyncMicrosoft Lync (formerly Microsoft Office Communicator) is an instant messaging program designed for business use and is the successor of Windows Messenger.
-In order to use Lync, a Microsoft Lync Server is required. or Skype for BusinessSkype for Business (formerly Microsoft Office Communicator and Microsoft Lync) is an instant-messaging client used by Anywhere365.
-In order to use SFB, a Microsoft Skype for Business Server is required.
-Skype for Business is enterprise software; compared to Skype, it has different features that target businesses. client has crashed in the background.
+In order to use Lync, a Microsoft Lync Server is required. or Skype for BusinessSkype for Business is an enterprise software from Microsoft and provides users with instant messaging, online meetings, availabillity information, and audio and video calling.
+It requires a Skype for Business Server.
+The Anywhere365 application server is added to the Skype for Business Typology as Trusted Application Server. client has crashed in the background.
 The Attendant will then try to restart the Lync or Skype for Business client, but this will not always succeed.
 Crashes occur regularly when the Lync or Skype for Business client is not up-to-date.

 A: Yes, you can.
 Simply add the /EWS/Exchange.asmx URL to the Exchange Settings and hit save.
 (Attendant versions higher than v3.1.15075.1 will load agenda items, starting with today, instead of the first of each month)